ErikDB87/tado-manual-control/README.md

 Furthermore, a fix of the `libtado` library was necessary.
 If my PR (https://github.com/germainlefebvre4/libtado/pull/514) has not yet been merged, or the issue is not solved another way, you need to replace `/libtado/api.py` by https://github.com/ErikDB87/libtado/blob/set_schedule_block_by_day_type_fix/libtado/api.py.
 This file is also included in this repository.

+Even without this fix, I altered `/libtado/api.py` to take advantage of this workaround for tado's API limit: https://github.com/s1adem4n/tado-api-proxy.
+Look at lines 63 and 64.

 ## Settings
 The script doesn't require much personalization, except for three variables (which are already set to a default):
 ```